-DirecTV announced plans to launch the world's first professional video gamer's league, and gave an update on its efforts to add up to 100 national high-definition TV channels and up to 1,500 local HDTV channels starting around the third quarter of 2007.
+LAS VEGAS – DirecTV announced here Monday plans to launch the world’s first professional video gamer’s league, and reiterated plans to add up to 100 national high definition TV channels and up to 1,500 local HDTV channels starting around the third quarter of 2007.

 Each region will host online qualifiers and live tournament events to determine the teams which will represent each area.
 From those competitions, four champion teams will emerge and compete in the league’s Grand Slam round.
 Both individual and team winners from that event will advance to the Championship Gaming Series World Championship, to take place in the United States.

-The first U.S. Championship Gaming Invitational took place in San Francisco's Treasure Island Naval Base.
-Games included Electronics Arts' Battlefield 2, Microsoft Game Studio's Project Gotham Racing 3 and Halo 2.
-The second invitational took place Dec.
-16 and is slated to premiere on DirecTV's channel 101 in February.
+The first U.S. Championship Gaming Invitational took place in 16,000-square foot airplane hanger at San Francisco’s Treasure Island Naval Base.
+Games included Electronics Arts Battlefield 2, Microsoft Game Studio’s Project Gotham Racing 3, and Halo 2.
+The second invitational took place December 16 and is slated to premiere on DirecTV’s 101 February 2007.

-The league will have a third-party association including a commissioner overseeing its activities, DirecTV said.
-The structure will include team franchises, and player drafts, like traditional professional sports leagues.
-Over $1 million in prize money will be awarded.
+The league will have a third party association overseeing its activities, and will include a commissioner.
+The league will use team franchises, player drafts and will award over $1 million in prize money.
 DirecTV is soliciting major corporate sponsors, including Pepsi-Cola North America.

 Video gaming celebrity John “Fatal1ty” Wendel has been signed on as play-by-play commentator and global league spokesman.